 - Communication: in our experience most PhD programmes also involve some form of teaching as well as presentations at conferences.
 Again, you should use these experiences to demonstrate your ability to communicate.
 For instance, you could write something like: "Presented research at two prestigious conferences in my field in the UK (250+ attendees) and Spain (100+ attendees)"

 We really encourage you to take the time to craft bullet points that demonstrate your soft skills.
 Your ability to work with others and to communicate efficiently will put you well on your way for an interview.

 The article above as well as our consulting resume and consulting cover letter guides should go a long way in helping you get an interview.
-But if after using these resources you feel you need additional help, we have also put together a Resume writing service for you.
+But if after using them you still feel you need additional help, we have also put together a resume review service for you.

 By signing up to this service, you can choose from a team of ex-MBB recruiters and interviewers, who will spend an hour going over your resume with you.
 You’ll get feedback on how to immediately improve your resume, including what experience to focus on, how to optimize your phrasing, formatting, etc.

 Check it out, you'll be in good hands!